SadYuyuko/Search-Engine-Result-Hider/README.en.md

 　┗ 🔵 Click to toggle visibility of blocked results; long-press to open the configuration panel.
 Clicking the block button on a blocked result unblocks it.

 ### 1.3 About WebDAV:

 1. Auto-sync runs once per hour, performing deduplication and merging.
-Manual upload/download performs an overwrite sync.
+Manual upload/download performs an overwrite sync, sync configuration takes effect after refreshing the page.
 2. Only HTTPS addresses and full folder path are supported, e.g., for Nutstore: `https://dav.jianguoyun.com/dav/your_folder/`
-3. Sync configuration takes effect after refreshing the page.
+3. Auto-sync runs in the background on every site.
+When multiple tabs are open, a cross-tab lock ensures only one tab performs each request per interval, so the same WebDAV file is never fetched twice.

 ### 1.4 About Subscription:

 1. Subscriptions update once per day.
 Only remote `.txt` or `.yaml` file links are supported, e.g. `https://raw.githubusercontent.com/SadYuyuko/Search-Engine-Result-Hider/main/Other/rules.txt`.
 2. Subscription rules are appended after local rules, due to the limited performance the script can allocate, it is recommended that the total number of rules not exceed 50,000 to avoid performance issues on mobile devices.
 3. The script has limited extensions and does not support DOM-type syntax rules such as `##`.
 Such rules will be automatically removed when imported via subscription.
+4. Subscription auto-update also runs in the background on every site, when multiple tabs are open, only one tab fetches each due subscription (cross-tab lock).

 ### 1.5 Notes:

 1. One-click blocking logic: Block `example.com` and add the rule `*://example.com/*` (block domain name is enabled as `*://*.example.com/*`).
 Unblocking does not delete the source rule but instead creates a whitelist `@*://example.com/*` (domain block enabled is `@*://*.example.com/*`).
 2. Subscription and WebDAV sync requires cross-origin request permissions, if there is a permission request in a pop-up select `Always allow`.
 3. Rule priority: local whitelist > local blacklist > subscription whitelist > subscription blacklist
+4. The script is injected on all sites via `@match *://*/*`, the floating bubble and blocking filter are active only on search engine sites.

 ## Rule Description